Doonesbury by Garry Trudeau for June 05, 2012

 12. 14

-Redhead55 almost 12 years ago
+Redhead55 over 12 years ago

 @ defunctdoormat – I just watched a program last night, I believe on the History Channel, about military mess.
 Looked pretty darned good to me!
 Some of the cooks they interviewed actually have been to cooking schools and have degrees.
 Then they showed how you heat your MRE’s.
 Pretty ingenious.
 Those didn’t look half bad either.
 I’m sure guys from the military pre-MRE would agree.
 From what I’ve seen about K-Rations they didn’t look all that appetizing.